yofabronecoforo/C6EGHV/README.md

 # Enhanced Goodies and Hostile Villagers for Civilization VI
 ![Advanced Setup Modifications](/IMAGES/Advanced_Setup_Modifications.png)

-The above image, and all other image(s) herein, reflect an Advanced Setup with Gathering Storm rules; actual configuration options will vary with different rules and/or available additional content.
+The above image, and all other image(s) reflecting game content herein, reflect an Advanced Setup with Gathering Storm rules; actual configuration options will vary with different rules and/or available additional content.

 # Overview
 A mod that provides a fairly comprehensive extension to and overhaul of the Tribal Village (Goody Hut) rewards system.
 Many new Frontend options relating to Goody Huts are available, including: